-Measurement Focus - Basic Financial Statements and Fund Financial Statements liabilities, deferred inflows of resources, fund balances, revenues and expenditures/expenses.
+Measurement Focus - Basic Financial Statements and Fund Financial Statements

+The financial transactions of the Town are reported in the individual funds in the fund financial statements.
+Each fund is accounted for by providing a separate set of self-balancing accounts that comprise its assets, deferred outflows of resources, liabilities, deferred inflows of resources, fund balances, revenues and expenditures/expenses.
 The various funds are reported by generic classification within the financial statements.
 Both fiduciary funds and component units that are fiduciary in nature have been excluded from these financial statements.
 The following fund types are used by the Town: